![]() |

 Computes the backward pass of the Mean Squared Error (MSE) loss function.

-).
+This method computes the gradients of the MSE loss with respect to the input tensors (inputs[0] and inputs[1]).
 The gradients are calculated only if the output tensor requires gradients, and they are used for backpropagation in training deep learning models.

 The backward pass is performed using a CUDA kernel to efficiently compute the gradients in parallel on the GPU.